 A Kaiser Health and USA Today Network investigation finds frightening conditions.

 Their research discovered that more than 260 patients have died since 2013 after undergoing “in-and-out” procedures at surgery centers in the US.
-Dozens of people—some only 2 years old—died after routine procedures such as colonoscopies and tonsillectomies.
-The article is an eye opening look at the safety of surgery centers.
+Dozens of people – some only 2 years old – died after routine procedures such as colonoscopies and tonsillectomies.
+The article provides an eye-opening look at the safety of surgery centers.

 This is the most extensive review of surgery center records to date.
-They examined autopsy records, legal filings and more than 12,000 state and Medicare inspection records.
+The team examined autopsy records, legal filings and more than 12,000 state and Medicare inspection records.
 They interviewed dozens of doctors, health policy experts and patients throughout the industry.

 The investigation found some scary and disturbing facts related to the safety of surgery centers which should make us all think twice before scheduling procedures for ourselves or a family member.